theo-armour/2020/journal/07/2020-07-05-pierre-antoine.md

 Theo's comments 2020-07-05

 A very nice choice to start off with.
 Perhaps one of the most famous statements in physics is from Archimedes: "Give me a place to stand and with a lever I will move the whole world."
 The lever is perhaps the most the most powerful tool imaginable.
 The chisel is wedge is a lever.
-There has yet to be a chisel big enough to move the Earth but they are nonetheless very powerful
+There has yet to be a chisel big enough to move the Earth but they are nonetheless very powerful tools that can help you create something new with every stroke.

 ### Pull Saw / Silky Woodboy 240, pliante